 In recent times, the game has been adapted by numerous online casinos to allow online Backgammon UK players to engage in Backgammon gambling online, in a fair and regulated way.

 All of the Internet Backgammon casinos listed above are fully licensed and regulated by the UK Gambling Commission, which is charged by the Government to ensure that every online casino operating in the UK complies with certain legal requirements relating to the treatment of players and absolute impartiality in game results.

 More and more people are choosing to partake in Backgammon gambling online, as the game itself offers a greater element of strategy than most other casino games, as well as a lower element of luck than other forms of online gambling.

 Online Backgammon Gambling: Betting

 When you play Backgammon online you have different points and betting systems.
 For beginners of online Backgammon playing normally, you can earn points in the following ways:

-For the more experienced online Backgammon players, you have the option to turn the doubling cube on or off before you start playing.
-The doubling cube indicates the stakes, it may just be indicated by a marker in some online casinos, and in others, you will see a cube.
-When playing live, it’s a cube with the numbers 2,4,8,16,32, and 64 marked on each face.
+More experienced online Backgammon gambling players have the option to turn the doubling cube on or off before beginning to play.
+The doubling cube indicates the stakes - it may just be indicated by a marker in some online Backgammon casinos, and in others, you will see a cube.
+When engaging in Backgammon play in real-life, it’s a cube with the numbers 2,4,8,16,32, and 64 marked on each face.

 While you’re playing, if you feel you are playing well and rolling good numbers, you can double the stakes during your turn only and before rolling the dice.
 You start at point one, and any player can double the stakes to point two.